 This blog post summarizes key elements of program design that relate to encouraging contractor participation and facilitating contractor and program success.

-The Sponsor Guide was designed to assist with developing an implementation plan for a Home Performance with ENERGY STAR program.
-It covers key elements of the plan, including the scope and objectives of the program and the policies and procedures that will ensure its success.
-The Sponsor Guide is divided into the following sections, each covering a specific requirement of the HPwES Program: use and management of the home performance with ENERGY STAR mark; program design and development; workforce development and support; the assessment; project installation; quality assurance; tracking and reporting.
+This guide assists with developing an implementation plan for a Home Performance with ENERGY STAR program.
+It covers key elements of the plan, including the scope and objectives of the program and the policies and procedures that will ensure its success, including Quality Assurance in Section 6.

 This literature review describes what is currently known about the occupant health benefits resulting from residential energy efficiency or work that is consistent with home performance upgrades.
 Of particular interest are the occupant health impacts associated with work typically conducted by the home performance industry, such as: air sealing and insulation; properly-sized, selected, matched, and installed energy efficient heating, ventilation, and air conditioning (HVAC) systems; identification and correction of moisture problems; proper whole house and room ventilation; lighting; and additional services including the replacement of appliances; measurement and installation of whole house and room air filtration systems (e.g., air purifiers); and basic pest exclusion.
 The intent of this literature review is to examine research that assessed work that would not be expected to harm residents or the workers.

 Research reveals a whole range of unmet housing-related desires in America -- gaps between what Americans have and what they say they need or want.
 The Demand Institute surveyed more than 10,000 households about their current living situation and what’s important to them in a home.
 The survey represents all U.S. households: renters and owners; movers and non-movers; young and old and finds that unsatisfied needs and desires cut across the entire population.